 While cutting the flowers is much faster than pulling the roots, it’s not as effective as removing the entire weed from the soil.
 But it can buy you a few weeks before ever-resilient weeds start to flower once again.

 Water only the plants you want.
 Create mini droughts in your garden to control your weed population.
 I use drip irrigation and soaker hoses to water the base of my vegetables and perennials, and avoid watering the spaces in-between my plants.
 By keeping the open spaces in my garden dry, I leverage the summer heat to kill weeds.

 Cover your soil with mulch or cover crops.
 Covering your soil with mulch helps prevent weeds from sprouting.
 You can also plant a cover crop.
 Traditional cover crops, ones that add nitrogen to your soil and control weeds, are a mixture of rye, clover and vetch.
 But I find it hard to control these plants in a small garden setting, so I plant edible crops instead.
 I like to lay down fast growing lettuce between rows of peas or squash, or plant strawberries, which have fast growing runners.
 In the process I get more food, and fewer weeds.

 Acadia Tucker is a farmer in New Hampshire.
-Her books, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, is available for preorder in our bookstore.
-Her second book, Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press), will be published in Spring 2019.
+Her critically praised books, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, and, Growing Good Food: A citizen's guide to backyard carbon farming, are on sale in our bookstore.